solid/process/notifications-panel-charter.md

 ### Other Deliverables

-Other non-normative documents may be delivered as:
+Other non-normative documents may be delivered, such as the following:

 * A use case document defining how features in each specification relate to concrete use-cases.
 * Test suites for normative deliverables.